 Your information will not be transferred outside of the European Union.

 6. Who do we receive information from?

-When a patient is booked in to an Extended Access appointment, Procare will obtain the most up to date information about you from the national electronic database of NHS patient details - The Personal Demographics Service (PDS).
-When a patient attends an Extended Access appointment, Procare is able to access the medical records held by your GP Practice to enable our clinicians to see the most up to date care records and provide you with safe and effective care.
+When a patient is referred into our services, Procare will obtain the most up to date information about you from the national electronic database of NHS patient details - The Personal Demographics Service (PDS).
+When a patient accesses our services, Procare is able to access the medical records held by your GP Practice to enable our clinicians to see the most up to date care records and provide you with safe and effective care.

 7. How do we maintain the confidentiality of your records?